30th April, 2026

 So it's a question of when, not if, you need to spend time (and some money and resources) on health and safety.

 The pitfalls of reactive safety management have many parallels with reactive maintenance.
 It is more expensive than planned proactive safety management because the damage has already been done.
-When you are reacting to an accident or incident there are many additional demands placed on the situation, because it may be an emergency.
+When you are reacting to an accident or incident, there are many additional demands placed on the situation, because it may be an emergency.

 However, reactive safety measures still have a place, even in a proactive health and safety management system.
-Always prepare for a failure in your controls measures.
+Always prepare for a failure in your control measures.
 Part of proactive safety management will involve planning for emergencies and putting in place accident reporting and investigation procedures, in the hope that you will not have to use them.

-There is room for both proactive and reactive safety management within all organisations, but the better your proactive safety management becomes the less reactive requirements you should have.
+There is room for both proactive and reactive safety management within all organisations, but the better your proactive safety management becomes, the less reactive requirements you should have.

 Want to be more proactive with your health and safety?
 Start by risk assessing your work and make sure you have the right policies and procedures in place.